SUDSRK/take-home/README.md

     * [backend](backend/README.md)
 2. Read the `instructions.md` file in the matching directory.
 Be sure to read the instructions carefully and ask any clarifying questions either via [GitHub Issues](https://github.com/FoodDarzee/take-home/issues) or by emailing hr@fooddarzee.com
 3. Create a new **private repository** for your exercise and add [Wenceslaus Dsilva](https://github.com/deadmantfa) as private collaborators.
 4. Complete as much of the exercise as you can in 8-12 hours or less.
-Unless otherwise specified in the `instructions.md` document, you can use any language, framework, or toolchain you wish, although ideally this would be PHP, Python, Javascript, and SQL (purely because those are the languages we use to build Food Darzee and will be the most familiar with)
+Unless otherwise specified in the `instructions.md` document, you can use any language, framework, or toolchain you wish, although ideally this would be PHP, Python, Javascript, and SQL (purely because those are the languages we used to build Food Darzee and will be the most familiar with)
 5. Be sure to include the following in your submission
     1. A `README.md` with the following information
         1. **A few screenshots of the finished product.** Show off that work!